-Cell Phone Policy for Children
+Cell Phones & Tablet Policy for Children

-Pending a specific child or family need, communicated and agreed upon by the family, teacher, and director of University Primary School, children may not carry cell phones to or from school.
+Pending a specific child or family need, communicated and agreed upon by the family, teacher, and director of University Primary School, children may not carry or bring cell phones or personal tablets to or from school.
 We can make a phone call home an option should a child feel unwell or have a concern to share with their grown up.